Rusty Wallace Still Regrets the ‘Stupidest Decision’ He Made With His NASCAR Career

 Rusty Wallace strung together a highly successful career that landed him in several motorsports Hall of Fames.
-Wallace was a prominent driver in NASCAR for over two decades that cemented his prestigious legacy.
-However, there is one decision he made regarding his racing career that he still can’t live down.
+Wallace was a prominent driver in NASCAR for over two decades, which cemented his prestigious legacy.
+However, he made one decision regarding his racing career that he still can’t live down.

 Rusty Wallace’s NASCAR Career

-His illustrious career helped him earn inductions into the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame, and the National Motorsports Press Association Hall of Fame (2010, among other honors.
+The Missouri native’s illustrious career helped him earn inductions into the NASCAR Hall of Fame (2013), International Motorsports Hall of Fame, and National Motorsports Press Association Hall of Fame (2010), among other honors.

 In light of these impressive achievements, Wallace is still haunted by a decision he made toward the end of his racing days.